Nyxyxylyth/YARG_sACN_to_DMX/README.md

 # YARG_sACN_to_DMX

-This program reads sACN data from YARG, transforms it to match 2, 4, or 8 DMX outputs, and then sends the resulting DMX universe over an FTDI-based USB->DMX converter, such as this one: https://www.amazon.com/gp/product/B07WV6P5W6
+This program reads sACN data from YARG, transforms it to match 2, 4, or 8 [DMX](https://en.wikipedia.org/wiki/DMX512) lights, and then sends the resulting DMX universe over an FTDI-based USB->DMX converter, such as this one: https://www.amazon.com/gp/product/B07WV6P5W6